 6. What if we want funding only for a single format, such as a museum exhibition?

-Projects with a single format are still welcome and will be judged on their own merits.
+NEH welcomes projects with a single format.
+All projects are judged on their own merits.

 7. Must our organization apply for a Planning grant before we apply for an Implementation grant?